How To Fight Anxiety and Stress With These 9 Powerful Herbs

 Ashwagandha is an ancient medicinal herb that helps fight symptoms of anxiety and depression.

-This herb has been used for over 3000 years to relieve stress., it is known as the holy grail for stress relieving herbs.
+it is known as the holy grail for stress-relieving herbs.

 Its botanical name is Withania somnifera, and it’s commonly knowns as Indian ginseng and winter cherry.